tetration/Simcity3000-HD-patch/README.md

 # Simcity3000 HD Resolutions Patch
-Python 2.7 script that patch the game to run in HD resolutions such as 1920x1080 and  4k
+Python 3 and 2.7 script that patches the game to run in HD resolutions such as 1920x1080 and  4k

 #Project Webpage